Principle

 Evidence

-The burden of proof regarding whether amendments extend the scope lies with the proprietor, not the opponent (T2275/17).
+The burden of proof regarding whether amendments extend the scope lies with the proprietor and not the opponent (T2275/17).

 Examples